Olesea05/MindSpace/README.md

 Watch a quick demo of the site here: https://youtu.be/4zXCBLEIhhQ

-MindSpace is a small portfolio/demo site built with Laravel and Blade.
+MindSpace is a small portfolio site built with Laravel.
 It includes a public-facing home, an appointment booking form, and a reviews page where visitors can submit feedback.

 Quick highlights:

 - Reviews: visitors can submit a rating (1–5) and message; reviews are saved to the database and shown on the site.
-- Appointments: simple booking form saved to DB with optional email notification.
+- Appointments: booking form saved to DB with optional email notification.
 - Stack: PHP 8.3, Laravel 12, Bootstrap 5, Vite (Node 20+), MySQL by default.

 Quick start (dev):